How running can help people with PTSD

 The reduction in symptoms is thought to be down to a boost in levels of a brain protein called brain-derived neurotrophic factor (BDNF) from running.
-This BDNF protein helps the brain adapt to stressors and repair itself, but is generally low in people with PTSD.
+This BDNF protein helps the brain adapt to stressors and repair itself, but is generally low in people with PTSD or C-PTSD.
 It is also involved with learning and memory and so plays a role in fear extinction by helping the brain establish context, and therefore a sense of safety.

 Joseph Miller said of the effect running has on his PTSD symptoms ‘Running is not a cure-all, but it continuously makes me better at dealing with PTSD, gives me the courage to face triggers, and the confidence that comes from facing a problem head on’.

 As a frequent ultra-marathon runner, he commented ‘The unmistakable “that-guy-is-a-bad-ass” look on peoples’ faces a couple times a week really makes me confident.
 After all, if you have PTSD, then you are a badass.
 You endured something so miserable it damaged your brain.
 That is awesome, not shameful, and it is valuable to take some time everyday and remind yourself of that… Ultra-running will always be a doorway to feeling the way you should, and might also teach you more about yourself and how hard you can go.
 Sign up for your first ultra and let it break you, because that will remind you that you know how to drive on when you are broken.’